fullstackedorg/workspace/docs/Pre-Post Scripts.md

 ## Events

-There are threes events where you can add `pre` and `post` scripts to adjust some stuff.
+There are threes events where you can add `pre` and `post` scripts.

 ### Build